MartinChirwa03/Datalogging-and-machine-learning-course/README.md

 | Tue  | Classifying datasets & applying it to personal projects |
 | Wed  | Handling various data types & scaling |
 | Thu  | Individual presentations? |

+## Credits
+This course was put together by <a href="https://www.linkedin.com/in/dexter-shepherd-1a4a991b8/">Dexter Shepherd</a>, <a href="https://www.linkedin.com/in/alejandra-carriero-a0104b138/">Alejandra Carriero</a>, <a href="https://www.linkedin.com/in/paula-seidler/">Paula Seidler</a>.
+All PhD students at the university of Sussex.